The Rundown

 - All recipes contain chicken meal so if your dog is sensitive to chicken they may have to eat something else

-They all contain 34% protein and 15% fat, which is perfect to keep your American Bulldog full of life and strong.
-Their added supplements will also keep your adult dog’s joints as sturdy as possible, and make sure their skin and coat stay healthy.
+They all contain 34% protein and 15% fat, which is perfect to keep your American Bulldog’s muscle strong and provide him with sufficient energy for his daily activities.
+There’s also added supplements which keep your adult dog’s joints strong and healthy, their skin moisturized, and coat shiny.

 click to see more